-Amidst all of the excitement of planning your Tampa Bay wedding, it’s difficult to imagine that something could go wrong in the weeks leading up to or even on the day of the wedding.
+Amidst all of the excitement of planning your Tampa Bay wedding, it’s difficult to imagine that something could go wrong in the months leading up to or even on the day of the wedding.
 In reality, hiccups are possible, no matter how meticulously detailed you were in the planning process.

 We only partner with businesses whom we value and trust.

-1. Your Caterer/Florist/Photographer is a No-Show
+1. Your Photographer/DJ/Caterer is a No-Show

 This comes in handy for rush fees or having to hire a more expensive wedding pro because everyone else is already booked.

-3. Your wedding dress is damaged or lost
+3. Your Wedding Dress is Damaged or Lost

 This may occur at a destination wedding where the dress is lost in transit or if a dress is damaged while it is being altered.